Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 - The same happens with colors, theming..., we will start very simple, and later on we could just expose some theming api or whatever suits the best.

-If you may have noticed, there are a lot of decisions that could add unnecesary noise to our proof of concept, our goal as software developers / architects is to delay all decisions that are not essential and focus on the core of our POC (altough is a good idea to note down everything that comes along the way, just to take account later once the POC core is done also to tell pending stuff in _spkie_ demo and add it to _user story_ of real implementation.
+If you may have noticed, there are a lot of decisions that could add unnecesary noise to our proof of concept, our goal as software developers / architects is to delay all decisions that are not essential and focus on the core of our POC (altough is a good idea to note down everything that comes along the way, just to take account later once the POC core is done also to tell pending stuff in _spike_ demo and add it to _user story_ of real implementation.
 Could be very dangerous to show a demo where everything is functional and a non-technical could think everything is already done).

 Let's define the container component: